rpendleton/mazda-trip-tracker/README.md

 ...
 ```

-### Protocol Buffer Objects
+### Protocol Buffer Descriptions

-For debugging purposes, it is also possible to generate a description for each
+For debugging purposes, it is also possible to generate a detailed, human
-data entry.
-The description is created using the description method from
+readable dump of each data entry.
+The dump is created using the description
-protocol buffers, and will contain all of the information recorded.
+method of the protocol buffer objects, so it will contain every piece of
+information recorded.

+(Note: aside from simple tasks, avoid using this dumped data as input to another
+program.
+The dump format is not meant to be parsed and is likely to change in
+the future.
+If you want to process trip data points, it is must easier to use
+the existing `tracker.proto` definition file in a new program.
+This allows you
+to use whatever language you feel comfortable with, assuming a protocol buffer
+library has been created for it.)

 ```
 $ trip-tracker ~/2016-1-4T7-0-33 expand